shahank42/connect4-cli/README.md

 Then simply execute it (located at `bin/Release`) to start playing.

 For a debug build just remove the compilation flags at the end of the flag.

+---

+Another way to compile would be build using Code::Blocks.

+Building with Visual Studio C++ is not recommended, because of a macro collision error.

 ## Gameplay Instructions
 The prompt at the bottom left shows which players turn it is.
 The corresponding player can enter the column number (from 1 to 7) in which they desire to place their coin.